aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - we need to find affected components;
 - we just follow the dependency arrows backward (`View` and `Main`).

 When `Main` is released, it has no effect on any component of the system.
-They do not know about `Main` and they don't care when it changes.
+They do not know about `Main` and they do not care when it changes.
 It means that the impact of releasing `Main` is relatively small.

 The **process of building** the entire system is very **clear** because we **understand the dependencies** between its parts.
 It proceeds from the bottom up: first – `Entities`, last – `Main`.